Friends: Casting

 Once it became apparent that the series was a favored project at NBC, Littlefield reported that he was getting calls from every agent in town, wanting their client to be a part of the series.
 Auditions for the lead roles took place in New York and Los Angeles.
 The casting director shortlisted 1,000 actors who had applied for each role down to 75.
 Those who received a callback read in front of Crane, Kauffman and Bright.
 At the end of March, the number of potential actors had been reduced to three or four for each part, and these actors were asked to read for Les Moonves, then president of Warner Bros.
 Television.

-Having worked with David Schwimmer in the past, the series creators wrote the character of Ross with him in mind, and he was the first actor cast.
-Cox wanted to play the role of Monica because she liked the "strong" character, but the producers had her in mind to play Rachel because of her "cheery, upbeat energy", which was not how they envisioned Monica; after Cox's audition, though, Kauffman agreed with Cox, and she got the role.
-When Matt LeBlanc auditioned for Joey, he put a "different spin" on the character.
+Having worked with David Schwimmer in the past, the series creators wrote the character of Ross Geller with him in mind, and he was the first actor cast.
+Courteney Cox wanted to play the role of Monica Geller because she liked the "strong" character, but the producers had her in mind to play Rachel Green because of her "cheery, upbeat energy", which was not how they envisioned Monica; after Cox's audition, though, Kauffman agreed with Cox, and she got the role.
+When Matt LeBlanc auditioned for Joey Tribbiani, he put a "different spin" on the character.
 He played Joey more simple-minded than intended and gave the character heart.
 Although Crane and Kauffman did not want LeBlanc for the role at the time, they were told by the network to cast him.
-Jennifer Aniston, Matthew Perry and Lisa Kudrow were cast based on their auditions.
+Jennifer Aniston, Matthew Perry and Lisa Kudrow were cast as Rachel, Chandler Bing and Phoebe Buffay based on their auditions.
+Perry and Aniston, both still under contract to other shows that year, LAX 2194 and Muddling Through, were cast days before shooting of the pilot began.

-More changes occurred to the series' storylines during the casting process.
+More changes occurred to the series's storylines during the casting process.
 The writers found that they had to adjust the characters they had written to suit the actors, and the discovery process of the characters occurred throughout the first season.
 Kauffman acknowledged that Joey's character became "this whole new being", and that "it wasn't until we did the first Thanksgiving episode that we realized how much fun Monica's neuroses are."